seraphgrid/pulsar/README.md

 # Support.

 I am born dyslexic and mentally ill, it took a lot of effort to make this project.
-Please donate me at: [https://www.paypal.me/alexthegreat600]
-Please contribute to this project, it can't be done without your help.

 - The future changes can break your config.
 - Scirpts that start's with `t` can be opened using terminal.